 Signed in as:

 We love baptisms here at St. Luke’s.
-If you are seeking baptism for your child or yourself, please come join us for a service and then speak with Father Ed.
+If you are seeking baptism for your child or yourself, please come join us for a service and then speak with Father Michael.
 Private baptisms are rare-and not encouraged as we believe baptism is the entrance into the Christian Community and the community should be present.
 Holy Baptism is especially appropriate at the Easter Vigil, the Day of the Pentecost, the Sunday after All Saints and on the Feast of the Baptism of our Lord.
 Baptisms are scheduled on other Sundays as well.

 We believe that any person, regardless of age who has been baptized may receive communion.
 Here at St. Luke's we believe it is the parent and godparents responsibility to decide when their child receives communion.